r-caamano/zfw/README.md

 external inet <----> (ens33)[ebpf-router](ens37) <----> trusted clients

-with tproxy-splicer.o applied ingress on ens33 and oubound_track.o applied egress on ens33 the router will statefully track outbound udp and tcp connections on ens33 and allow the associated inbound traffic.
+with tproxy-splicer.o applied ingress on ens33 and oubound_track.o applied egress on ens33 the router will statefuly track outbound udp and tcp connections on ens33 and allow the associated inbound traffic.
 While running in this mode it does not make sense to add ziti tproxy rules and is meant for running as a traditional fw.
-As be for you can also create passthrough FW rules (set -t --tproxy-port to 0) which would also make sense in the mode for specific internet initiated traffic you might want to allow in.
+As be for you can also create passthrough FW rules (set -t --tproxy-port to 0) which would also make sense in the mode for specific internet-initiated traffic you might want to allow in.

 TCP:
-    If the tcp connections close gracefully then the entries will remove upon connection closure. if not then there is a 60 minute timeout that will remove the in active state if no traffic seen in either direction.
+    If the tcp connections close gracefully then the entries will remove upon connection closure. if not, then there is a 60-minute timeout that will remove the in active state if no traffic seen in either direction.

 UDP:
     State will remain active as long as packets tuples matching SRCIP/SPORT/DSTIP/DPORT are seen in either direction within 30 seconds.
 If no packets seen in either direction the state will expire.
-    If an external packet enters the interface after expire the entry will be deleted.  if an egress packet fined a matching expired state it will return the state to active.
+    If an external packet enters the interface after expiring the entry will be deleted.  if an egress packet fined a matching expired state it will return the state to active.

 In order to support this per interface rule awareness was added which allows each port range within a prefix